linroger/FinanceCompendium/VIII. Portfolio Management/Theory/Lecture NOTES Asset Management.md

 Evidently, the two strategies are not directly comparable - one being a net zero investment and the other one either net long or short.
 Furthermore the threshold levels, i.e. which asset enters as a long or short position, is arbitrary and possibly, there is a natural or optimal threshold such that the observed differences qualitatively change.

 Goyal and Jegadeesh (2018) make the two strategies comparable by correcting the net long/short position.
 Since more stocks earned positive returns than negative returns during the sample period, time series' long positions are bigger than the short positions.
-The average long and short positions are  $1.24 and$ 0.76, respectively.
+The average long and short positions are  \$1.24 and\$ 0.76, respectively.
 Therefore, the time-series-constructed portfolio earned returns for simply being net long during a bullish period.
 The authors therefore add to the cross-sectional strategy a time-varying investment in the market equal to the dollar value of the difference between the long and short sides of the time series strategy each month.
 Doing this exercise, for NYSE quoted stocks, the adjusted cross-sectional strategies show an annual return of 9.4 percent; similar to the 9.3 percent found when using time-series strategies.
 Therefore, the literature claims that time-series return predictability methods dominate cross-sectional ones is erroneous.

 # 3.6.4 EMH Extensions and Critique